US 85/US 34 Bypass

 US 85 Bypass Project Description

-This project will completely reconstruct the US 85 bypass from US 34 to 5th Street in Greeley.
-Current pavement will be removed and replaced, current median and asphalt shoulders will be replaced with concrete, turn lanes will all be extended and widened to current standards, traffic signals will be replaced at 5th and 16th streets, bridge decks will be replaced at the twin bridges over the Poudre River.
-In conjunction with this project, the railroad tracks will be removed at 16th Street to allow for intersection upgrades.
+This project completely reconstructed the US 85 bypass from US 34 to 5th Street in Greeley.
+Existing pavement was removed and replaced, current median and asphalt shoulders were replaced with concrete, turn lanes were extended and widened to current standards, traffic signals were replaced at 5th and 16th streets, and bridge decks were replaced at the twin bridges over the Poudre River.
+In conjunction with this project, the railroad tracks were removed at 16th Street to allow for intersection upgrades.

 Rehabilitating and reconstructing our bridges creates a safe trip for drivers.